Did you know that stress can be positive? Here are some helpful ways to eliminate bad stress in your life and embrace the good!

 It’s so easy to get wrapped up in taking care of everyone else that you forget to care for yourself.
 Eating and sleeping well can do wonders for the stress in your life.
 Don’t just feed the fruits and veggies to your kids – add them to your diet as well!
 Aim for well-balanced meals as often as you can.
 Regular sleep (at least 7 hours a night) is so important for stress reduction and your overall health.
 Remember, you need to rest between stressful events, to prevent your stress from becoming “bad”.
 Your kids aren’t the only ones who need a strict bedtime!

 We’re all amazing moms in our own right.
 So hey amazing mom: give yourself a break!
 If you want to be an amazing mom, chances are, you’re probably already there.
-Here are a few other things that amazing moms (like you) do.

 Your body releases certain hormones and chemicals during exercise that help with stress reduction and help to boost your mood.
 Fit some regular exercise or yoga into your weekly schedule, and notice the difference it makes in your life.